- 1 COVID-19 studies in healthcare workers in University of Mainz

 in University of Mainz

-Integra IT had the opportunity to participate and contribute with its tools in the observational study conducted by the University of Mainz on COVID-19 and its impact on healthcare workers.
+Integra IT had the opportunity to participate and contribute with its tools in observational COVID-19 studies conducted by the University of Mainz on COVID-19 and its impact on healthcare workers.
 It was the first project of developed Integra IT in Germany.
 The project collected data on SARS-CoV-2 infection by studying the measurement of specific antibodies, as well as the evaluation of the COVID-19 disease.
 The study subjects were healthcare professionals of both genders.

-They were included in an earlier longitudinal cohort study of COVID-19 disease and infection at the University Medical Center of the Johannes Gutenberg University of Mainz, which is located in the center of Mainz, a major city in the metropolitan Rhine-Main Region in Germany.
+They were included in an earlier longitudinal cohort study of COVID-19 disease and infection at the University Medical Center of the Johannes Gutenberg University of Mainz, located in the center of Mainz, a major city in the metropolitan Rhine-Main Region in Germany.

 The University Medical Center of Mainz operates over 1,500 hospital beds, every year, almost 70,000 patients are treated on an inpatient basis, and approximately 280,000 patients visit the specialized outpatient clinics.
 More than 1,200 doctors and 2.900 nurses work daily at the Center.